 Given current trends, operating expenditures could increase up to twice today's levels by 2035 (i.e., from ~\$9 billion today up to \$19 billion in 2035).
 A range of potential outcomes are shown in Exhibit 2 based on analysis of NTD data and assumptions around service levels and cost efficiency.
-The higher end of this range (see A1in Exhibit 4 below) assumes transit agencies invest in improved service levels to achieve VMT59 reduction goals and costs continue to increase in line with recent trends.
-60 For example, in the 2010s, transit agencies in Canada and Australia (e.g., TransLink, Transport for NSW) made significant increases to service levels, that saw ridership increase by roughly double the increases in Vehicle Revenue Miles that the agencies delivered.
+The higher end of this range (see A below)

-58 Source: National Transit Database, U.S. Bureau of Economic Analysis
+56 Source: National Transit Database, U.S. Bureau of Economic Analysis